pmean/build-website/text/04/multiple-df.md

 choice.

 You should also apply a Bonferroni correction to the single degree of freedom components.
-A p-value of 0.03 doesn\'t look quite as impressive if it is just one of five degrees of freedom.\
+A p-value of 0.03 doesn't look quite as impressive if it is just one of five degrees of freedom.\
 \
 If you still get significance after applying Bonferroni, then I think